davidtaylorhq/tracked-built-ins/README.md

 It has been extended to include extra interop support for classic Ember.

-**Note:** If you are experiencing issues related to the `@glimmer/validator` dependency, verify that you're using either `embroider` or `ember-auto-import`
->= v2.4.3 in your host app to ensure that it is properly treated as an external.
+**Note:** If you are experiencing issues related to the `@glimmer/validator` dependency, verify that you're using either `embroider` or `ember-auto-import@2.4.3` (or higher) in your host app to ensure that it is properly treated as an external.

 ---